 Broken links on your website might make it appear unprofessional and out of date.
 Broken Link Checker is a simple plugin that scans your website and automatically fixes broken links and missing images.
 Furthermore, the plugin is simple to set up and configure, and it can be turned off when not in use.

-WordPress Automation With the Help of Plesk WordPress Toolkit
+WordPress Automation With the Help of Plesk WP Toolkit

-Plesk’s WordPress Toolkit solution makes things even easier for people who use Plesk as their web hosting control panel.
-WordPress Toolkit is a Plesk extension that adds a variety of useful WordPress features, including an auto installer.
+Plesk’s WP Toolkit solution makes things even easier for people who use Plesk as their web hosting control panel.
+WP Toolkit is a Plesk extension that adds a variety of useful WordPress features, including an auto installer.

-You may utilize the entire WordPress Toolkit to clone current WordPress installs, leverage the staging environment, transfer data between different WordPress instances, and install fresh WordPress instances, among other things.
+You may utilize the entire WP Toolkit to clone current WordPress installs, leverage the staging environment, transfer data between different WordPress instances, and install fresh WordPress instances, among other things.

 In terms of automation, Smart Updates regularly monitors for new upgrades and updates your WordPress plugins and themes for you, testing the results on a clone of your website first.
 Smart Updates tests your WordPress immediately after running the update on a clone of your website, checking for bugs, errors, and display issues.